vigsank/Bitmap-Test/README.md

 * Reads the input data from Input text.
 * Validates the No.of Test Cases & Bitmap size ranges.
-* If ranges are valid, iterates though each row of Pixes and finds the nearest White Pixel (1) from the current pixel (the nearest can be at either it's left or right.).
+* If ranges are valid, iterates though each row of Pixes and finds the nearest White Pixel (1) from the current pixel (the nearest can be at either it's left or right / top or bottom.).
 * Collects all the distances and prints the output to Standard Output
     * 🎉  Result